SummaryRead the full fact sheet

 Hendra virus tends to attack either the respiratory system (lungs) or the nervous system (brain).
 In Australia, fatal complications have included:

-- septic pneumonia – severe lung infection involving pus, abscesses and destruction of lung tissue
+- septic pneumonia – severe infection involving pus, abscesses and destruction of lung tissue

-- encephalitis – severe brain inflammation and swelling, which can lead to convulsions or coma.
+- – severe brain inflammation and swelling, which can lead to convulsions or coma.

 Spread of Hendra virus infection